Han1015/upstreet-codetest/ReadMe.md

 <b>5.
 Test Method</b>
 * start the project
-* use postman to test
+* use postman to test in the http://localhost:8180/check